-Students in the College of Undergraduate Studies have the opportunity to cross-register for courses at any of the eight colleges in the Southeastern Pennsylvania Consortium for Higher Education (SEPCHE) institutions.
+Students in the College of Undergraduate Studies have the opportunity to cross-register for courses at any of the eight colleges in the Southeastern Pennsylvania Consortium for Higher Education (SEPCHE) institutions that offer undergraduate coursework.
 Details are available in the Office of the Registrar.
 All courses taken at another institution must be preapproved by the department.
+See the Cross-Registration topic in the "Registration and Transcript Information" section below for more details).